 If you have the ability, you may have to make a contribution from your earnings.
 You will usually receive your automatic discharge after 1 year.
 However, you may be required to make a contribution from earnings for a period of 4 years.

 - Bankruptcy usually lasts for a fixed period of one year, allowing a fresh debt-free start.

 - You gain protection from any further debt recovery action, such as wages arrestment.

 - The trustee deals with your creditors on your behalf.

 - No fees to pay, other than £200 application fee (Debtors Application).

 Disadvantages of Bankruptcy:

 - Any assets you own may require to be realised.
-This may mean that your asset is sold or a third party (usually a friend or relative) pays the value of the asset to the Trustee on your behalf to prevent it being sold.
+This may mean that your asset is sold.
+Alternatively, a third party (usually a friend or relative) pays the value of the asset to the Trustee on your behalf.

 - Your credit rating will be affected for around 6 years.

 - Sequestration may prevent you from doing some jobs.